 2) What kind of skin types can use the OCM?

 I would guess any skin type.
 I have combination dry/oily in the T-zone skin and it works great for me.
 My sister's skin tends to be more oily than dry, and she has found great success with this method, too.
+She has also battled acne on and off throughout her life, but OCM has not caused any flare-ups.

 3) My skin feels dry after I use the OCM.
 Why?